alexmacarthur/macarthur-me-gatsby/src/posts/2020-07-15-dont-feel-bad-about-using-xmlhttprequest.md

 ### 3. Less risky implementation.

-When pulling in the package, teams don't need to deal with the array of potential issues that come up from introducing global dependencies, such as double-loading polyfills that are already being loaded, or subtle differences in how a polyfill behaves relative to the actual specification.
+When pulling in the package, teams don't need to deal with the array of potential issues that come up from introducing global dependencies, such as double-loading polyfills that are already being pulled in, or subtle differences in how a polyfill behaves relative to the actual specification.
 Any risk in implementing the library is limited to the package code itself.
 In general, the JavaScript polyfill landscape is the [wild west](https://twitter.com/BenLesh/status/1283491594327515140), with no guarantees that packages will meet the full specification of an API (in fact, many don't intend to).
 Being able to sidestep the unavoidable risks in dealing with them is huge.

 ## Some Common Objections